izhanchang/Edge-Documentation/ischang_Edge_Documentation.md

 6. To add text, drag and drop it in the window.
 7. Tap **Add note** to add a note to the collection.
 8. Tap the three-dot menu for sharing options.

+### Add and manage extensions
+Extensions allow you to add convenient tools to your browser and personalize your web experience.
+There are a variety of extensions available to help you control how websites behave and add features to your browser.
+1. Select the **Settings and more** icon in the top right corner, then choose **Extensions**.
+2. Select **Manage Extensions**.
+3. Select **Get extensions for Microsoft Edge**.
+4. Search for extensions to add to Microsoft Edge.

+Remove extensions by selecting **Manage Extensions**, then clicking **Remove** for the extension you want to remove.

 ### Set up vertical tabs
 Vertical tabs take up less space on the screen, allowing more tabs to be visible at once and expanding the screen's workspace.